cabforum/servercert/docs/BR.md

 **Certificate Problem Report**: Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.

-**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles), e.g. a Section in a CA's CPS or a certificate template file used by CA software.
+**Certificate Profile**: A set of documents or files that defines Certificate content and Certificate extensions, e.g. a Section in a CA's CPS or a certificate template file used by CA software.

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.